hckuo2/Cozart/handout.md

 # SSSS Cozart demo handout
+TODO:
+- slides for handon
+- expand with details
 ## Setup

 We clone Cozart source files from the repository and checkout the branch `s4_demo`.
 We will next build a docker image that will be used for Cozart to work.